pabloazurduy/pabloazurduy.github.io/_posts/2023-10-18-orthogonalization.md

 $$y_i = \beta_0 + \pmb{\beta_X X} + \pmb{\beta_p P} $$

 This is incredibly powerful for causal inference.
-It says that I can build a model that predicts my treatment $P$ using my features $X$ , a model that predicts the outcome $Q$ using the same features, take the residuals from both models and run a model that estimates how the residual of $\hat{P}$  affects the residual of $\hat{Q}$.
+It says that I can build a model that predicts my treatment $P$ using my features $X$ , a model that predicts the outcome $Q$ using the same features, take the residuals from both models, and run a model that estimates how the residual of $\hat{P}$  affects the residual of $\hat{Q}$.
 This last model will tell me how $P$ affects $Q$  while controlling for $X$.
 In other words, the first two models are controlling for the confounding variables.
-They are generating data which is as good as random.
+They are generating data that is as good as random.
 This is debiasing my data.
 That’s what we use in the final model to estimate the elasticity.

-Also is worth nothing that we should keep everything in the [regression world][5] in order to use orthogonalization
+Also is worth noting that we should keep everything in the [regression world][5] in order to use orthogonalization

 Notes from the [Orthogonalization article][1]